xtrasimplicity/xtrasimplicity.com/content/posts/development/debugging-unresponsive-ruby-applications-with-gdb.md

 Before we continue, it is worth reviewing what we know about Ruby MRI/YARV/KRI - namely, that it runs on a Virtual Machine written in C. As it runs on a VM, many (if not all?) of the Ruby methods that we know and love are actually defined using C.

 Why is this important?
-When we debug our Ruby application using gdb, any commands that we run are executed against the __VM__ rather than our Ruby application itself - as a result, we need to call the equivalent C methods.
+When we debug our Ruby application using gdb, any commands that we run are, from my understanding, executed against the __VM__ rather than our Ruby application itself* - as a result, we need to call the equivalent C methods.
 A (very long) list of available methods can be viewed by typing `call rb_` and pressing tab twice, within gdb.

 Now that we've got that out of the way, let's move on to the fun parts!

+<em>\* Any corrections here would be greatly appreciated.</em>

 ### Dumping a backtrace to the application's stdout stream.
 In your gdb console, type `call rb_backtrace()` and press enter.
 If you switch to your Ruby application, you should see a backtrace printed to your application's stdout stream.